-For ten weeks next summer, the streets, parks and public areas of Dundee and its surrounding landscape will be invaded by a colony of colourful giant penguins as part of a Wild in Art event by Maggie’s Dundee.
+For ten weeks in summer 2018, the streets, parks and public areas of Dundee and its surrounding landscape will be invaded by a colony of colourful giant penguins as part of a Wild in Art event by Maggie’s Dundee.

 Announced on 6 October 2017 at The Maggie’s Centre in Dundee, ‘Maggie’s Penguin Parade’, a trail of 100 individually designed penguin sculptures is set to bring together businesses, schools, community groups and creative artists in a series of events culminating in a free and accessible public art trail next summer.

 But while these Antartic invaders are sure to capture the hearts of young and old alike, they are also a visual reminder of the important work done by Maggie’s in Dundee, based in the Frank Gehry-designed cancer care centre in the grounds of Ninewells Hospital.

 Despite significant breakthroughs in cancer treatment and care during the last two decades, almost half of all the people in Scotland will have cancer in their lifetime by 2020.

 Today, there are 220,000 people living with or after cancer in Scotland, with over 30,000 new diagnoses each year.
 Most of these people will need support beyond medical treatment to find their way through the devastating emotional and physical impacts of cancer.

 Maggie’s eight Scottish multi-award winning, architect-designed Centres have been providing free practical and emotional support for people undergoing cancer treatment, and their loved ones, for almost 21 years.
 When people are diagnosed with cancer they face tough questions, exhausting treatment and difficult emotions that can range from anxiety to loneliness and isolation, but Maggie’s is there to offer an evidence based programme of support that has been shown to improve physical and emotional wellbeing.